syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

 On each node, run the following command after upgrading the image version:

 ```[sh]
-docker-compose up -d
+docker compose up -d
 ```

 ## Manually saving logs

-To create a copy of the last saved logs lines for this application, docker-compose can be used.
-To create a log file of the last saved lines in docker-compose, we can use the following command:
+To create a copy of the last saved logs lines for this application, docker compose can be used.
+To create a log file of the last saved lines in docker compose, we can use the following command:

 ```[sh]
 docker compose logs >> syntho_logs.log